dnielsen/spoutlet/docs/userMigration/api/userAvatar.markdown

 - f10ab486-9e65-4b81-9da6-27e6fc485260

 More information on UUIDs can be found [here](http://en.wikipedia.org/wiki/Universally_unique_identifier).
+## Where do I find the user's UUID?
+We will provide you with a CSV file which will contain two columns.
+One column will contain the user's CEVO user id and the other will contain the user's UUID.
+Once this is imported into your database, you will have everything you need to lookup avatars for existing users.
+For new users (i.e. users that sign up post User Migration) you can get their UUID as is explained in the User API documentation.
 ## Size profiles
 Different size profiles can be added where needed but for this document we will assume that the agreed upon sizes are:
 - 32x32